se-tuebingen/oopsla-2022-artifact/demo-sources/index.md

 Our artifact consists of the following components:

 - [**Coq Proofs**](proofs/).
 We documented our Coq proofs, highlighting the most important aspects and contrasting the definitions with the paper.
-  We recommend you look at the [definitions](./proofs/Top.SystemC.Definitions.html) as well as at the [theorems](./proofs/Top.SystemC.Soundness.html).
+  We recommend you look at the [definitions](./proofs/Top.SystemC.Definitions.html), [examples](./proofs/Top.SystemC.Examples.html), and the main soundness [theorems](./proofs/Top.SystemC.Soundness.html).

 - [**Interactive Demo**](tutorial/index.html).
 This website contains additional [casestudies](casestudies.html), [examples from the paper](paper.html),
   and additional explanation on [capabilities](capability) and [boxing](boxing).
 All examples can be typechecked and edited in the browser!